Emrin/emrinangelov.com/content/en/blog/first.md

 ---
-title: A Baseline
+title: Baseline
-description: How would you like to read a mediocre blog?
-Well I've got you covered.
+description: This is an example so that the page doesn't give a 'no blogs found UwU' error.
 imgUrl: blog/first/gandalf.gif
 date: 2021-08-21
 authors: